International Affairs and Leadership, MA

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-GRE or GMAT results are not required but can be submitted as an additional application material.
-ASU does not accept the GREĀ® General Test at home edition.
+GRE or GMAT results are not required but can be submitted as additional application material.
+ASU does not accept the GRE® General Test at home edition.

 Using the letter of intent, applicants should narrate their own leadership journeys and their motivations for further studies in the areas of international affairs and leadership.
-The letter of intent should describe applicants' academic and professional interests to date, their reasons for pursuing a master's degree in international affairs and leadership, and how this advanced degree relates to their specific future goals.
+The letter of intent should describe the applicant's academic and professional interests to date, their reasons for pursuing a master's degree in international affairs and leadership, and how this advanced degree relates to their specific goals.

 Flexible Degree Options